xDelusion/TASK-React-State-KuwaitIslands-Details/README.md

 5. From `IslandList` let's pass it again to `Island`.
 6. In `Island` add an `onClick` function to the whole `div` that calls our `setIsland` and give it the current island.

-## Part2: Book Now

-1. When clicking book now button in `IslandForm` show an alert that says the trip is booked.
+## 🤼 Part 2: Form

+1. Validate that the phone number field accepts only phone numbers
+2. When clicking (book now) button in `IslandForm`, show a [confirm message](https://www.w3schools.com/jsref/met_win_confirm.asp) to confirm if the user really wants to book the trip with the following message: "Are you sure you want to book to `{ISLAND_NAME}` with the Name: `{NAME}`, phone: `{PHONE_NUMBER}`"

+## 🌶 Part 3: Visitors counter

+1. If confirmed (clicking on OK button), you should increment the counter of visitor inside the island selected.